Stretch goals help us grow in capability and courage. And they can be your best friend if you are getting sick and tired of doing the same old thing.

 Doing the same thing over and over is OK for some people.
 It is definitely not OK for others.
 Our motivation can wane if we constantly do work we can do easily.
 It makes for a less fulfilling work day.
 This is what workplace balance is all about.

-So what can you do to up the ante?
+So what can you do to create stretch goals?

 However, if in neither situation you haven’t got room to spread your wings, all doesn’t have to be lost.

-Think of goals outside the workplace where this enthusiasm and drive can be utilised.
+Think of stretch goals outside the workplace where this enthusiasm and drive can be utilised.

 Try something like launching a blog or side project.
 Take up a new sport that requires you to improve and level up such as a martial art.